Full Garden Frittata

 - Preheat oven to 375°.
 In a bowl, whisk eggs, milk, 1/8 teaspoon salt and pepper.
 In an 8-in. ovenproof skillet, heat oil over medium-high heat.
 Add zucchini, mushrooms and onion; cook and stir until tender.
 Add garlic, herbs and remaining salt; cook 1 minute longer.
 Pour in egg mixture.

-- Bake, uncovered, 10-15 minutes or until eggs are set.
-Cut into four wedges.
+- Bake, uncovered, until eggs are set, 10-15 minutes.
+Cut into 4 wedges.
 If desired, serve with toppings.
-Yield: 2 servings.